-Roland Garros' secondary stadium, much like its' older brother the stadium's original name remained fairly uninspired, with the court simply referred to as "Court A".
-The change to "Suzanne Lenglen Court" came about in 1996, in reference to one of France's tennis legend also known as the "Great Lady".
+Roland Garros' secondary stadium was originally called "Court A".
+The change to "Suzanne Lenglen Court" came about in 1996 in reference to one of France's tennis legend also known as the "Great Lady".
 Get your Roland Garros tickets and you can be right in on the action!

 Court No.1 Tickets

-Also known as the Bullring, due to its circular shape, Court No.1 stands as Roland Garros' tertiery stadium.
-A fairly modern court in comparison to the French Open's other major courts, purchase those French Open tickets to experience this court in all its splendour.
+Also known as the "Bullring", due to its circular shape, Court No.1 is Roland Garros' third show court.
+In comparison to the French Open's other major courts, it is a very mordern court.
+So purchase those French Open tickets to experience this court in all its splendour.

 Standing as a staple in French tennis since 1891 the tournament, then known as the French Championships, has grown to become one of the most pivotal competitions in the world!
 One of the key tournaments that comprise the ever legendary Grand Slam events, don't forget to buy your French Open tickets and watch this extraordinary tournament live!
 The French Open as we know it really came into being during the ‘20s when they opened up the competition internationally.
 As for the name change, the tournament was named after World War I pilot Roland Garros, who having helped to develop the interrupter gear as well as escaping a German POW camp, was known to frequent the legendary tennis courts throughout his years in Paris.